vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 [examples](https://docs.wakuconnect.dev/docs/examples/)
 and [PoCs](https://github.com/status-iM/gnosis-safe-waku).

-We branded this overall web app outreach effort as Waku Connect:
+We branded this overall web app adoption effort as Waku Connect:
 Waku Connect's goal was to create docs, SDKs, PoCs to promote and facilitate the usage of Waku in the browser.

 By discussing with Waku users and watching it being adopted, we learned a few facts:

-1. The potential use cases for Waku are varied, complex and numerous,
+1. The potential use cases for Waku are varied and numerous,
 2. Many projects are interested in having an embedded decentralized chat feature in their dApp,
 3. There are a number of complex applications, which are not a simple web app, that need Waku as a solution.